tphilippsen/Project-3/README.md

 ## Objective

-We want to use this data to answer the below questions about meteors:
+We want to use this data to answer the below questions about meteors: <br />
-- Where are meteorites falling and being found?
+- Where are meteorites falling and being found? <br />
-- What are the most commonly found meteorite types?
+- What are the most commonly found meteorite types? <br />
-- Are the more modern century’s collecting more meteorites compared to older century’s?
+- Are the more modern century’s collecting more meteorites compared to older century’s? <br />

 ## SQL Evaluation